QBDI/QBDI/docs/source/api_cpp.rst

 Memory Callback
 ^^^^^^^^^^^^^^^

-The memory callbacks (currently only supported under X86_64) allow to trigger callbacks on specific memory events.
+The memory callbacks (currently only supported under x86-64 and x86) allow to trigger callbacks on specific memory events.
 They use the same callback prototype, :cpp:type:`QBDI::InstCallback`, than instruction callback.
 They can be registered using the :cpp:func:`QBDI::VM::addMemAccessCB` API.
 The API takes care of enabling the corresponding inline memory access logging instrumentation using